drakkan/sftpgo/docs/howto/getting-started.md

 ![Add user](./img/add-user.png)

 :warning: Please note that, on Linux, SFTPGo runs using a dedicated system user and group called `sftpgo`, for added security.
-If you want to be able to use diretories outside `/srv/sftpgo` you need to set the appropriate system level permissions.
-For example if you define `/home/username/test` as home dir you have to create this directory yourself with the proper permissions:
+If you want to be able to use directories outside `/srv/sftpgo` you need to set the appropriate system level permissions.
+For example if you define `/home/username/test` as home dir you have to create this directory yourself, if it doesn't exist, and set the appropriate system-level permissions:

 ```shell
 sudo mkdir /home/username/test